saifibolte/CLI-Chatbot-using-Hugging-Face/README.md

 ## Choose a Model

-The default is `distilgpt2` (fast, very small).
+The default is `TinyLlama-1.1B-Chat-v1.02` (fast, small).
 You can try other small models, for example:

-- `TinyLlama/TinyLlama-1.1B-Chat-v1.0`
+- `distilgpt2`
 - `microsoft/phi-2` (non-commercial license; CPU-only may be slow)
 - Any local path to a compatible causal LM

-> If a model lacks a pad token (e.g., GPT-2 variants), we map pad to eos automatically.

 ## Run the Chatbot